-- (1) Any person who holds a position of authority and who knows or ought reasonably to have known or suspected that any other person has committed- - (a) an offence under Part 1, 2, 3 or 4, or section $\underline{20}$ or $\underline{21}$ (in so far as it relates to the aforementioned offences) of Chapter 2; or - (b) the offence of theft, fraud, extortion, forgery or uttering a forged document, involving an amount of R100 000 or more, must report such knowledge or suspicion or cause such knowledge or suspicion to be reported to any police official. - (2) Subject to the provisions of section 37(2), any person who fails to comply with subsection (1), is guilty of an offence. - (3) (a) Upon receipt of a report referred to in subsection (1), the police official concerned must take down the report in the manner directed by the National Commissioner, and forthwith provide the person who made the report with an acknowledgment of receipt of such report. - (b) The National Commissioner must within three months of the commencement of this Act publish the directions contemplated in paragraph (a) in the Gazette. - (c) Any direction issued under paragraph (b), must be tabled in Parliament before publication thereof in the Gazette. - (4) For purposes of subsection (1) the following persons hold a position of authority, namely- - (a) the Director-General or head, or equivalent officer, of a national or provincial department; - (b) in the case of a municipality, the municipal manager appointed in terms of section 82 of the Local Government: Municipal Structures Act, 1998 (Act No. 117 of 1998); - (c) any public officer in the Senior Management Service of a public body; - (d) any head, rector or principal of a tertiary institution; - (e) the manager, secretary or a director of a company as defined in the Companies Act, 1973 (Act No. 61 of 1973), and includes a member of a close corporation as defined in the Close Corporations Act, 1984 (Act No. 69 of 1984); - (f) the executive manager of any bank or other financial institution; - (g) any partner in a partnership; - (h) any person who has been appointed as chief executive officer or an equivalent officer of any agency, authority, board, commission, committee, corporation, council, department, entity, financial institution, foundation, fund, institute, service, or any other institution or organisation, whether established by legislation, contract or any other legal means; - (i) any other person who is responsible for the overall management and control of the business of an employer; or - (j) any person contemplated in paragraphs (a) to (i), who has been appointed in an acting or temporary capacity.
+- (2) Subject to the provisions of section 37(2), any person who fails to comply with subsection (1), is guilty of an offence. - (3) (a) Upon receipt of a report referred to in subsection (1), the police official concerned must take down the report in the manner directed by the National Head of the Directorate for Priority Crime Investigation, appointed in terms of section 17C(2)(a) of the South African Police Service Act, 1995, (Act No. 68 of 1995), and forthwith provide the person who made the report with an acknowlegedment of receipt of such report. - [paragraph (a) substituted by section 21 of Act 10 of 2012] - (b) The National Head of the Directorate for Priority Crime Investigation, must within three months of the commencement of the South African Police Service Amendment Act, 2012, publish the directions contemplated in paragraph (a) in the Gazette, during which period any existing notice issued in terms of the Act shall remain in force. - [paragraph (b) substituted by section 21 of Act 10 of 2012] - (c) Any direction issued under paragraph (b), must be tabled in Parliament before publication thereof in the Gazette. - (4) For purposes of subsection (1) the following persons hold a position of authority, namely- - (a) the Director-General or head, or equivalent officer, of a national or provincial department; - (b) in the case of a municipality, the municipal manager appointed in terms of section 82 of the Local Government: Municipal Structures Act, 1998 (Act No. 117 of 1998); - (c) any public officer in the Senior Management Service of a public body; - (d) any head, rector or principal of a tertiary institution;

+- (e) the manager, secretary or a director of a company as defined in the Companies Act, 1973 (Act No. 61 of 1973), and includes a member of a close corporation as defined in the Close Corporations Act, 1984 (Act No. 69 of 1984); - (f) the executive manager of any bank or other financial institution; - (g) any partner in a partnership; - (h) any person who has been appointed as chief executive officer or an equivalent officer of any agency, authority, board, commission, committee, corporation, council, department, entity, financial institution, foundation, fund, institute, service, or any other institution or organisation, whether established by legislation, contract or any other legal means; - (i) any other person who is responsible for the overall management and control of the business of an employer; or - (j) any person contemplated in paragraphs (a) to (i), who has been appointed in an acting or temporary capacity.